Want to dig in a little deeper? Do you want to specialize in a specific topic on environmental stewardship?

 A minor at Sterling College represents a series of courses that complement a student’s major course of study.
 Minors can be highlighted in students’ descriptions of their college coursework to demonstrate a complementary perspective and a balanced liberal arts education.

 Minors consist of a minimum of 15 credits in a given discipline and are approved by a student’s advisor and the Dean of Academics.
 Only one course (maximum 4 credits) may overlap, or count toward both a student’s minor and major.
+Visit the Advising Forms page to view a copy of the minor checklist.

 Try one of Sterling College’s minors.